CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 ### 4.1.
 Models Used

 Commanders AI is based on a combination of **advanced language models (LLMs)** carefully selected for their efficiency in **data management and tag management tasks**.
+These models may evolve over time and can be combined depending on the use case, in order to continuously improve performance, reliability, and relevance for our users.
+Any future models will be selected in accordance with the same security, compliance, and data protection commitments outlined in this documentation.

 ### 4.2.
 Updates and Monitoring